 The chart above shows the "real price" of Vancouver, Toronto & Calgary SFDs when looked at from the point of view of the BoC Canadian Commodity Index (CCI) and Borrowing Costs (retail 5yr Mortgage) which are the main input costs apart from operating expenses and tax.

-The last 94 months of monetary policy combined with CMHC's out-of-control insurance scheme (also add in the new BC Gov't Sub Prime Cash give-away) has been a terrible social experiment that has replaced affordable housing with indentured mania.
-Is there a better way?
+The CCI train wreck into the March 2009 Pit of Gloom saw a 44% crash in just 7 months and the experiment of ZIRP to NIRP monetary policy from November 2007 to July 2017, combined with CMHC's out-of-control insurance scheme (also add in the BC Gov't Sub Prime Cash give-away) has been a terrible social experiment in the service of political power and it has replaced affordable housing with indentured mania.
+There must be a better way.